GauravKudeshia/Kent-State-University-Projects/README.md

-Here, you can discover my projects in machine learning and quantitative management modeling completed at Kent State University.
+Here, you can discover my projects in machine learning, business analytics and quantitative management modeling completed at Kent State University.